kanisaramani/kanisaramani/README.md

 - 👋 Hi, I’m @kanisaramani
 - 👀 I’m interested in playing with data
-- 🌱 I’m currently learning bachlor in computer science
+- 🌱 I’m currently learning bachelor in computer science
 - 💞️ I’m looking to collaborate on programmers
 - 📫 How to reach me kanisaramanik@gmail.com